3uky/dag-executor/README.md

-# Direct Acyclic Graph Executor
+# Directed Acyclic Graph Executor

 The project implements a Directed Acyclic Graph (DAG) executor in Python that enables the creation and execution of computational pipelines.
 It handles the dependencies between tasks (represented as nodes in a DAG) and ensures that tasks are executed only when all their required inputs are available.
 Each task can have one or more dependencies, and the system ensures that tasks are executed in the correct order.
 The pipeline is designed to handle both concurrent and parallel execution of tasks, allowing for efficient execution of tasks.